Guide: How To Write A Joining Letter

 9. Mention any required documents that are not attached

 You may not always have the required documents for joining a company, at the time of your appointment.
-You must provide a list of these documents and a tentative date within which you can submit said documents.
+You are required to provide a list of these documents and a tentative date within which you can submit said documents.

 Here is a joining letter template that you can use to model your own:

 I am writing this letter to inform you that I am accepting your offer for the position of [Job title] and would be joining on [Joining date], at [Joining time].